-- Presentation of information.
+- Ways of presenting information.

-- The human body at any stage of its formation and development or the simple discovery of its elements.
+- The human body, in the different stages of its constitution and development, as well as the simple discovery of one of its elements.

-Under the Spanish Patent and Trademarks Act and the Andalusian Science and Knowledge Act 16/2007, December 3rd, relating to work-related inventions, it is the organisation (private or public company, regional body, university, foundation, etc.) to which the inventor or inventors belong(s) that owns the rights of the patent.
-When the invention arises as a result of collaboration between groups from different organisations, ownership can be shared by these organisations as a proportion of the contributions made by their respective researchers.
+In accordance with the Spanish Law on Patents and Trademarks and the Andalusian Law 16/2007 of December 3, on Science and Knowledge, related to labor inventions, it is the entity (private or public company, Autonomous Organism, University, Foundation, etc.) to which the inventor(s) owns the patent ownership rights.
+When the invention arises as a result of collaboration between groups of different entities, the ownership of it may be shared by said entities in the corresponding proportion, based on the contributions made by their respective researchers.

-|Sum of gross annual income||Percentage to be split between the research personnel||Percentage for the owner organisation|
+|Annual gross income amount||Percentage to be distributed among the research staff||Percentage for the owner entity|

 |Up to €10,000||65%||35%|

 |Excess over €10,000 and up to €50,000||40%||60%|

 |Excess over €50,000||34%||65%|